Integralist/integralist.co.uk/content/posts/vim.md

 :vimgrep /<C-r>// *
 ```

-To clarify the above command, imagine you have a complex pattern you want to play around with and test with a single file so you use `/` to get vim to jump into search mode for the current buffer content and then type in your complex pattern.
+To clarify the above command, imagine you have a complex pattern you want to play around with and test with a single file so you use `/` to get Vim to jump into search mode for the current buffer content and then type in your complex pattern.

 Once happy with your pattern, you now want to use it again for multiple files but you don't want to have to type the pattern out again (especially in case it's complex enough to easily include an unexpected typo).